 Norwegian browser maker Opera Software has released a final version of its free internet browser for smartphones running on Nokia's Symbian operating system.

-Cisco distibutor Magirus has claimed itcan now bring lead times on Cisco's B-Series Unified Compute blades down to just five days after being certified as the first Cisco UCS B-Series Authorised Configurator in Europe.
-Magirus, which was certified on the C-Series rack-mounted range back in June, is
+Cisco distributor Magirus has claimed it can now bring lead times on Cisco's B-Series Unified Compute blades down to just five days after being certified as the first Cisco UCS B-Series Authorised Configurator in Europe.

 IT veteran JP Rangaswami has joined the enterprise cloud firm Salesforce.com after a five-year spell at BT